meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 ## d.
 Different UI for Administrative Users

-The UI for Administrative User is the same as Unauthenticaed and Authenticated Users.
+The UI for Administrative User is the same as Unauthenticated and Authenticated Users.

 ## e.
 UI is Modified per Authenticated User via CSS